HedgehogDevelopment/HedgehogDevelopment.github.io/tds/chapter6.markdown

 #### Project Level Setup

 To setup Code Generation follow the following steps:
-1. Open the Properties tabs of a TDS Classic Project
+1. Open the Properties tabs of a Sitecore TDS Project
-2. Select the **TDS Classic Code Generation** properties tab
+2. Select the **TDS Code Generation** properties tab
 3. Check **Enable Code Generation**.
 4. Choose a target project where the generated file will be written.
 5. Name the target file where the generated code will sit.
 Make sure to give it an extension of .cs (assuming you are generating C#)